pauljoey/builder-js/README.md

  3. Able to continuously watch and build projects efficiently

 This is alpha software.
 It is currently being developed to be made suitable for broader use.

-Todo:

- - Lots
- - Documentation (in progress)
- - Unit testing (in progress)
- - Implement modularized plugin system for adding target functions
- - Support for variable/changing sources (directories of files, etc)
- - Browserify-like rule for auto-building node files and their dependencies, LESS scripts, etc
- - Code clean-up
+If you actually get it working and get some use out of it, let me know!!
+It would make my day.
+Feedback welcome.

 Prerequisites
 -------------